AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Batch configure sequential names or hostnames for multiple instances.md

 3. In the System Configurations step, configure the parameters.

     Select Sequential Suffix.
 The system adds sequential suffixes to the Instance Name and Host values and sorts the values.
 The added suffix starts from 001 and increments with each instance.
-For rules of automatic sorting, see the [\#section\_ij0\_dy9\_ir4](#section_ij0_dy9_ir4) section.
+For rules of automatic sorting, see the [Automatic sorting](#section_ij0_dy9_ir4) section.

     In this example, set Instance Name to ecs and Host to ecshost.